Tags

 Share

 What is that trap?
-We’ll talk more about it in just a bit when we get into good ways to gather and understand customer experience analytics.
+We’ll talk more about it in just a bit.
 But first, a quick refresher...

 Simply put, CX analytics is the collection and assessment of customer data—usually from a number of different touchpoints.
-These can range from real-time customer interactions on social media to customer feedback left on your website to interactions via contact centers or call centers.
+These can range from real-time customer interactions on social media to customer feedback left on your website to interactions via contact centres or call centres.

-The biggest benefits of CX analytics—why analyze all that data?
+The biggest benefits of CX analytics—why analyse all that data?

 Here are some use case examples for CX analytics and the kind of business outcomes you can expect.